-(A) Philosophy of Education Statement & (B) Professional Development Portfolio With Three Reflections (Theory, Research, and Professional Development) theory and research, language learning, and learners, candidates write a Philosophy of Education statement, or update the one written previously in EDCI 516, that includes knowledge gained from coursework and learning experiences.
+Education Statement (4-B) Professional Development Portfolio With Three Reflections (Theory, Research, and Professional Development) gained from coursework and learning experiences.
 To be included in the professional section of your Portfolio, this statement should encompass your beliefs about the role of culture in FL, instructional practices, and your plan for ongoing professional development.
 Three Sections written in the target language for evaluation of written performance.
 Portfolio: Set up of full Professional Development Portfolio (Electronic Format) with all sections clearly marked and Table of Contents created.
 Completion of a minimum of two full Sections (with reflections), and all program related performance-based evidences for remaining sections inserted, as available.
 This document is preferred in electronic format, but may be considered in hard copy under certain circumstances with instructor permission.
-20% Philosophy Paper (Up loaded to TK20/VIA- Bb) March 24 Portfolio With 3 Reflections March 10 ACTFL/CAEP Standard 6a, 6b Impact on Student Learning Assessment Project ACTFL/CAEP Standard 6a, 6b The EDCI 684 Designated Performance-Based Assessment Engage in and understand the impact of teaching on student learning in an authentic learning setting.
-Pre-Service Teacher Candidates: Spend some time observing your mentor teacher to understand the context.
-Then, working with the mentor teacher, teach (or co-teach) a mini-lesson to the class or a group of students that includes a preand post- activity assessment; write a full description of the learning activity/lesson, the pre- & post-activity assessment, and a reflection on the impact of your instruction on student April 28 ISLA Project Due
+ACTFL/CAEP Standard 6a, 6b 20% Portfolio With 3 Reflections March 10 In-class Attendance, Participation, Group Work, and Readings Candidates are expected to actively participate in every class session.
+Candidates are expected to attend all classes, arriving on time, and must inform instructor of the need for an absence from class.
+ACTFL/CAEP Standards: 3a, 4a, 6a 15% Each class meeting during the semester